cyntran/sms-directions/README.md

 ## Usage
 <h3>How it works:</h3>

-The user can search for directions by texting the number using the following formatted command:
+<i>After you've set up your phone number and started the server,</i> you can search for directions by texting the number using the following formatted command:

 <sub><b>```<distance unit(metric/imperial)>:<action(walking/driving)>:<startingAddress, city>:<destinationAddress, city>```</b></sub>